 ### Keep Permission and Compliance Simple

-Send to people who expect your email, identify yourself clearly, and make leaving easy.
+Send to people who expect your email, identify yourself clearly, and make unsubscribing easy.

 Good email starts with permission.
-If people did not ask to hear from you, they are more likely to ignore, unsubscribe, or complain.
-That hurts future sending and [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md).
+If people did not ask to hear from you, they are more likely to ignore your email, unsubscribe, or complain.
+Those actions hurt future sending and [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md).

-Different countries and audiences have different rules.
-Treat this section as a practical checklist, not legal advice.
+Different countries and subscriber groups have different rules.
+Use this section as a practical checklist, not legal advice.
 For commercial email, common requirements include accurate sender details, honest subject lines, a real business address where required, and a clear way to opt out.

 Mailrith helps with subscriber status, unsubscribe behavior, [Bounces](https://mailrith.com/guides/bounces.md), [Spam Complaints](https://mailrith.com/guides/spam-complaints.md), and workspace sending rules.
-You still own the decision to email a person in the first place.
+You are still responsible for deciding whether you have permission to email a person.

 - Do not buy or scrape email lists.
-These people do not know you and are more likely to complain.
+People on those lists do not know you and are more likely to complain.

-- Use double opt-in when list quality matters more than speed.
+- Use double opt-in when list quality matters more than signup speed.

-- Do not hide unsubscribe links or make people contact support to leave normal marketing email.
-Read [One-Click Unsubscribe and Opt-Outs](https://mailrith.com/guides/one-click-unsubscribe.md) before sending bulk campaigns.
+- Do not hide unsubscribe links or require people to contact support to leave normal marketing email.
+Read [One-Click Unsubscribe and Opt-Outs](https://mailrith.com/guides/one-click-unsubscribe.md) before you send bulk campaigns.

 - Honor unsubscribes, bounces, complaints, and manual suppression states.